Eriksen can leave in January, Inter CEO Marotta confirms | Goal.com

 Eriksen has made no impact in Serie A this term, and is now a bit-part player under Conte.

-He was once again named on the bench on Sunday, as Inter entertained Torino.
+He was once again named on the bench on Sunday, and did not get on the pitch as Inter came from two goals down to beat Torino 4-2.

 Eriksen headed into the game with a degree of confidence, as he was on the scoresheet twice for Denmark in their 2-1 win over Iceland in the Nations League during the recent international break.